rosedu/techblog/posts/2011/09/25/python-environment.md

 * In most Linux distributions, and in Mac OS, some Python is already installed.
 You may, of course, install a different one from scratch.
 For Mac OS, the [homebrew][] version is highly recommended.

-* On Windows you install a pre-compiled release from
+* On Windows you can install a pre-compiled release from
   <http://python.org/download/>.
 * To install from source, you need a C compiler, and a tarball from
   <http://python.org/download/>.
 The usual `./configure; make; make
   install` should work just fine.
 Consider installing into a separate